-Expectations and Consequences.
+Expectations and Reflective support

 - We expect children to listen carefully to instructions in lessons.
-If they do not do so, we ask them either to move to a place nearer the teacher, or to sit some where they can concentrate better. - We expect children to try their best in all activities.
-If they do not do so, we may ask them to redo a task, or complete it during playtime to ensure that they do not miss out on valuable learning. - If behaviour is inappropriate then a verbal warning is given to the child and the class teacher should explain to the child what they are doing that is not acceptable. - If a child continues to make the wrong choices and is spoken to 3 times or more by the teacher, the pupil will be asked to reflect upon their actions at break or lunchtime.
+If they do not do so, we ask them either to move to a place nearer the teacher, or to sit somewhere they can concentrate better.
+Pupils will receive a warning for not following instructions. - We expect children to try their best in all activities.
+If they do not do so, we may ask them to redo a task, or complete it during playtime to ensure that they do not miss out on valuable learning. - If behaviour is inappropriate, then a verbal warning is given to the child and the class teacher should explain to the child what they are doing that is not acceptable. - If a child continues to make inappropriate choices and is spoken to 3 times or more by the teacher, the pupil will be asked to reflect upon their actions at break or lunchtime.
 The child will always be given a choice to choose the correct behaviour to display.

-- If a child is disruptive in class, the teacher will appropriately give a consequence.
-If a child misbehaves repeatedly and refrains from adjusting to a more positive display of behaviour, they will be safely removed from class to reflect upon their behaviour. - The safety of the children is paramount in all situations.
+- If a child continues to repeatedly make inappropriate choices and refrains from adjusting to a more positive display of behaviour, they will be safely removed from class to reflect upon their behaviour. - The safety of the children is paramount in all situations.
 If a child's behaviour endangers the safety of themselves or others, the class teacher stops the activity and prevents the child from taking part for the rest of that session.
-The teacher may at this point seek further support from members of the senior leadership team. - If a child repeatedly acts in a way that disrupts or upsets others, the teacher will seek further support from the Senior Leadership Team.
-The school contacts the child's parents or carers and seeks an appointment in order to discuss the situation, with a view to improving the positive choices of the child. - Pupils on behaviour plans will be required to follow the procedures in place and monitored closely between classroom teachers, SLT and parents. - Pupils displaying negative behaviour patterns will be placed upon a classroom development card.
-This card will have three agreed targets, rewards and sanctions with the classroom teacher, pupil and parents. - Pupils displaying serious negative behaviour or failing the classroom development card will be placed on a 3 tiered SLT development card where each pupil will report directly to a member of SLT. - The school does not tolerate bullying of any kind.
+The teacher may at this point seek further support from members of the pastoral or senior leadership team. - If a child repeatedly disrupts or upsets others, the teacher will seek further support from the Senior Leadership Team.
+The school will contact the child's parents or carers and seek an appointment in order to discuss the situation, with a view to improving the positive choices of the child. - Pupils on behaviour plans will be required to follow the procedures in place and will be monitored closely between classroom teachers, SLT and parents. - Pupils displaying negative behaviours regularly will be placed upon a classroom development card.
+This card will have agreed targets, rewards and reflective supports with the classroom teacher, pupil and parents. - Pupils displaying serious dysregulated or inappropriate attention or failing the classroom development card will be placed on a 3-tiered SLT development card, where each pupil will report directly to a member of SLT. - The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear. - Racist, sexist, homophobic, sexual violence/inappropriateness or prejudice incidents will not be tolerated in any form and will be severely dealt with and where appropriate be reported to the local authority.
+We will do everything in our power to ensure that all children attend school free from fear. - Racist, sexist, homophobic, sexual violence/inappropriateness or prejudice incidents will not be tolerated in any form and will be severely dealt with and where appropriate be reported to the local authority.